TUDelft-CITG/OpenTNSim/README.md

 A: Poetry creates a virtual environment.
 Check location with `poetry env info`.

 **Q: How do I share my environment with teammates?**
 A: Commit `pyproject.toml`.
-Teammates/Students run `poetry install` to get exact same versions.
+Teammates/Students can run `poetry install` to get same versions and dependencies

 **Q: How do I reset everything?**
 A: Delete the environment and reinstall: